Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.0.md

 Please refer to our wiki [Google Assistant](http://wiki.seeedstudio.com/Google_Assistant).
 Follow the instruction step by step, then you will be able to use Google Assistant.

-## Play with Wio Link

-Please follow [ReSpeaker Core V2 & Wio Link Tutorial](http://wiki.seeedstudio.com/ReSpeaker_Core_V2_&_Wio_Link/) to use the ReSpeaker Core V2 to control Wio Link through IFTTT.

-## Play with STT
+### Play with Bing

-This part will introduce Bing/Baidu STT(Speech to Text) functions together with pocketsphinx.
+This part will introduce Bing STT(Speech to Text) functions together with pocketsphinx to control GPIO pins.

-**1. Bing STT**

 - **Step 1.
 Install dependiencies**